angular/angular/aio/content/guide/feature-modules.md

 ## How to make a feature module

-Assuming you already have a CLI generated app, create a feature module using the CLI by entering the following command in the root project directory.
+Assuming you already have an app that you created with the [Angular CLI](cli), create a feature module using the CLI by entering the following command in the root project directory.
 Replace `CustomerDashboard` with the name of your module.
 You can omit the "Module" suffix from the name because the CLI appends it: